-Protected Group: Pregnancy and Mater Protected Group: Pregnancy and Maternity Evidence/ Areas to Address How might it impact?
+Protected Group: Pregnancy and Maternity Evidence/ Areas to Address How might it impact?
 Positive/ Negative/ None Response/ Action Importance of location and access to health facilities, community facilities, greenspace and shops in terms of healthy food options.
 Access to transport links important in terms of ensuring pregnant women and new mums don't miss health care appointments.
 Location of developments in terms of public transport links and proximity to health and community facilities and shops.
 Promotion of accessible public transport infrastructure.
 F. Community Facilities, Retailing, Transport E. Affordable Housing and Housing + Facilities and Public Transport: The Plan Strategy allows for new and extended community facilities where they are well-located to meet the community's needs and are convenient to public transport.
-The Plan seeks to promote sustainable travel choices by permitting facilities to
+The Plan seeks to promote sustainable travel choices by permitting facilities to improve public transport linkages.

-Protected Group: Pregnancy and I Evidence/ Areas to Address Docitival Deenence/ Action Evidence/ Areas to Address How might it impact?
-Positive/ Negative/ None Response/ Action improve public transport linkages.
-Technical Advice Note 12: Design promotes key design principles such as ease of access for all, community safety and safe and clear movement and transport routes that are fit for purpose.
-The authority consults with an 'Access officer' to advise on the accessibility of proposed buildings when considering planning applications for buildings and public open
+Protected Group: Pregnancy and I Desitive DeeneneelAstien

+Evidence/ Areas to Address How might it impact?
+Positive/ Response/ Action

+Negative/

+None

+Technical Advice Note 12:

+Design promotes key desig

+principles such as ease of

+access for all, community

+safety and safe and clear

+movement and transport

+routes that are fit for

+purpose.
+The authority

+consults with an 'Access

+officer' to advise on the

+accessibility of proposed

+buildings when considering

+5 5

+planning applications for

+buildings and public open

+spaces.